 Rabbi Daniel Friedman is the rabbi of the Beth Israel Synagogue, "the Family Shul", in Edmonton, Canada.
-For twelve years, Rabbi Friedman has been serving this community of 250 families.
+For fourteen years, Rabbi Friedman has been serving this community of 250 families.

-Asked about what he is most proud of having accomplished thus far in his rabbinic career, Rabbi Friedman points to the mechitza in his shul that he managed to raise to normative Orthodox standards, "without anyone leaving the shul!"
-He is also proud of the wonderful, warm relations he has with all segments of the Jewish community in Edmonton.
-"Last Simchat Torah, all of a sudden during our kiddush, the Chabad, Kollel and Conservative rabbis showed up with their families to dance with us!"
+Asked about what he is most proud of having accomplished thus far in his rabbinic career, Rabbi Friedman points to the wonderful, warm relations he has with all segments of the Jewish community in Edmonton.
+"Last Simchat Torah, all of a sudden during our Kiddush, the Chabad, Kollel and Conservative rabbis showed up with their families to dance with us!"

-Rabbi Daniel Friedman is married to Batya Yocheved.
-They have four daughters, Millie (Miriam Leah) and Joey (Sarah Joar), Jamie-Anna (Yemima Chana) and Bree Elle (Ella Bracha).
+Rabbi Daniel Friedman is married to Rabbanit Batya Yocheved, and they have five daughters.
 He shares daily inspiration for living from the Daf Yomi at www.lifeyomi.com